gremo/GremoBuzzBundle/README.md

 Refer to [Kris Wallsmith Buzz library](https://github.com/kriswallsmith/Buzz) for sending HTTP requests.

 ## Adding listeners
 You can register a listener creating a service that implements `Buzz\Listener\ListenerInterface` and tagging it as `gremo_buzz.listener` (optionally defining a `priority` attribute).

 Higher priority means that the corresponding listener is executed first.
 Same priority would lead to unexpected behaviours, as well as not numerical ones.

-The following listener logs outgoing requests:
+An example listener that logs outgoing requests:

 ```php
 use Buzz\Listener\ListenerInterface;